Blending Thoughts and Feelings

 Our cognitive powers attempt to gather meaningful information, identifying correlations between actions and consequence.
 When environments are chaotic, the correlations are misguided.
 From disrupted pasts, confusion arises.
 The mind misinterprets important messages, creating impulses to act in ways that damage futures.

-"Our rational mind’s story making becomes part of the learning, deriving meaning from evaluations of complex mixtures of experience, defining beneficial and dangerous. "
+"Our rational mind’s story making becomes part of the learning, deriving meaning from evaluation of complex mixtures of experience, subjectively defining beneficial and dangerous."

 A misguided belief or bias ignites feelings of fear, anger, sadness or even a joy that isn’t appropriate for the circumstances.
 These misinterpretations are not isolated in the head, dissipating with time, but create impulses for action that further the distortion, leading us away from the life we desire.
 We can’t resolve this dilemma by ignoring our impulses.
 Whether we acknowledge their existence or not, they still spur us to action.
 By pretending we are above feeling affect, we simply miss the point.
 Those who drape action in adorning words of logic, often are most blind to the underlying pushes and pulls.
 Ignoring feelings because of their fallibility puts us in greater danger, alienating us from mindful acknowledgement of misguided and destructive behaviors.